Furman hosts Cruz and Western Carolina - WTOP News

 Travelers Rest, South Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Western Carolina visits Furman after Zanoria Cruz scored 20 points in Western Carolina’s 64-60 win over the East Tennessee State Buccaneers.
+BOTTOM LINE: Western Carolina visits Furman after Zanoria Cruz scored 20 points in Western Carolina’s 64-60 victory against the East Tennessee State Buccaneers.

-The Paladins have gone 5-0 in home games.
-Furman leads the SoCon with 23.8 defensive rebounds per game led by Clare Coyle averaging 4.4.
+The Catamounts are 1-1 in conference play.
+Western Carolina ranks second in the SoCon with 33.6 rebounds per game led by Tyja Beans averaging 8.8.

-The Catamounts are 1-1 against SoCon opponents.
-Western Carolina leads the SoCon scoring 75.2 points per game while shooting 45.8%.
+The Paladins and Catamounts meet Thursday for the first time in conference play this season.

-The Paladins and Catamounts meet Thursday for the first time in SoCon play this season.
+TOP PERFORMERS: Sydney Ryan is shooting 36.3% from beyond the arc with 2.2 made 3-pointers per game for the Paladins, while averaging 10.9 points and 5.8 rebounds.

-TOP PERFORMERS: Kate Johnson is averaging 12.3 points and 7.6 rebounds for the Paladins.
+Chelsea Wooten averages 2.0 made 3-pointers per game for the Catamounts, scoring 8.1 points while shooting 37.0% from beyond the arc.

 LAST 10 GAMES: Paladins: 6-4, averaging 70.2 points, 36.8 rebounds, 15.5 assists, 8.7 steals and 2.3 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 64.8 points per game.